Find and fix writing mistakes instantly

 - Incorrect: Bundles of firewood makes the longest-lasting campfires.

-In either of these sentences you can remove the noun phrase and the previously incorrect sentences would become correct.
+In either of the subject-verb agreement examples, you can remove the noun phrase and the previously incorrect sentences would become correct.
 For example, the statement firewood makes the longest-lasting campfires is grammatically correct by itself.
 However, the previous example references bundles of firewood, which is plural, and therefore the verb must also be in the plural form.

-Sixth, you’ll often find that your subject arrives after the word of.
-This is usually the case when writing sentences that express quantity.
+Rule 7: You’ll often find that the subject arrives after the word of, which is usually the case while writing sentences that express quantity.
 Some example expressions of quantity include one-half, some, all, and seventy-five percent.

 - Correct: Some of my friends enjoy scary movies, but most do not.